rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/Intro to OS.md

 	  (the OS handles system calls in the file system)
 		- By providing system calls to programs, OS is often seen as a standard library
+- A *device driver* is some code in the OS that knows how to deal with a specific device

+Design Goals:
+- Virtualization reduces performance, so OS must provide virtualization without excessive overheads
+- The OS should protect programs from each other.
+They ket to this is *isolation* or isolating processes from each other.